emqx/emqx-docs/en_US/security/authn/authn.md

 ## Password hashing

-Password-based authenticators with database backend (`built_in_database`, `mysql`, `mongodb`, `redis`, `postgresql`) support multiple password hashing algorithms.
+Password-based authenticators with a database backend (`built_in_database`, `mysql`, `mongodb`, `redis`, `postgresql`) support multiple password hashing algorithms.

-The algorithm of password verification is the following:
+The algorithm for password verification is the following:
 * Authenticator extracts hashed password and salt from the database using provided queries/selectors.
-* Hashes password provided by the client with configured hashing algorithm and fetched salt.
+* Hashes password provided by the client with the configured hashing algorithm and fetched salt.
 * Securely compares the resulting hash with the hash extracted from the database.

 The following password hashing algorithms are supported: